-The gameplay of Killer is Dead incorporates a mix of third-person hack-and-slash and third-person shooting mechanics.
+The gameplay of Killer is Dead incorporates a mix of hack-and-slash and third-person shooting mechanics.
 Mondo wields a katana named "Gekkou" which he carries with him throughout the game.
 Though the weapon cannot be changed, it can be upgraded with moon crystals.
-Mondo's left arm, "Musselback," can be used in melee to break the guards of enemies or transform into a type of gun.
+Mondo's left arm, "Musselback," can be used in melee to break the guards of enemies or transform into a few different types of gun.

 A big part of combat is the dodge command.
 With one button, Mondo can guard against or dodge nearly any attack.
 A successful dodge allows him to enter rage mode, which lets him cut the attacking enemy several times over in a second.

 Every successful melee attack builds up a combo meter that can be added to as long as Mondo is not hit or takes too long between strikes.
 With a high enough combo meter, the player will be able to perform one of four execution moves to gain extra health, blood or moon crystals while killing an enemy in melee.

 As Mondo travels around the world, working his way through the story missions, various side missions will pop-up that can be completed in any order.
 Several of them include fighting through various Wires to retrieve an item for the Agency.
 A few involve taking command of a turret to shoot down waves of enemies.
 One involves lighting a series of torches to retrieve a cursed Japanese doll before Mondo's health runs out.